Get the latest thinking in human capital management, measurement and reporting

 Published human capital data

 Integrated reporting is an initiative designed to help organisations to report on the mix of tangible and intangible assets for their stakeholders.
 The International <IR> Framework advocates a “process that results in communication, most visibly a periodic integrated report, about value creation over time.
 An integrated report is a concise communication about how an organization’s strategy, governance, performance and prospects lead to the creation of value over the short, medium and long term”.
-Human capital is seen to be one of six principal capitals contained within the integrated report, and which comprise the value of the firm, along with financial capital, manufactured capital, intellectual capital, social and relationship capital, and natural capital.
+Human capital is one of six principal capitals contained within the integrated report, and which make up the value of the firm.
+The others are financial capital, manufactured capital, intellectual capital, social and relationship capital, and natural capital.
 There's more information on the Integrated Reporting website.

 As part of the Valuing your Talent project, we have explored the quality and type of data reported in external reports by FTSE 100 organisations.
 Our report Reporting human capital: illustrating your company’s true value found that there are gaps in the types of data being reported, and that organisations are often missing key issues in their external reports.
-This means that more work needs to be done to improve the quality of human capital disclosures.
+More work needs to be done to improve the quality of human capital disclosures.

-Internal reporting is far more prevalent than external reporting, as this is important in the evaluation of the effectiveness of HR interventions and guiding future HR strategy, while also protecting business confidentiality where desired.
+Internal reporting is far more prevalent than external reporting, as this is important in evaluating the effectiveness of HR actions and guiding future HR strategy, while also protecting business confidentiality where desired.
 It takes a number of forms.

 Generally any human capital data reported internally should:

-To find out more about human capital reporting, read our research report Human capital metrics and analytics: assessing the evidence for the value and impact of people data.
+There’s more in our research report Human capital metrics and analytics: assessing the evidence for the value and impact of people data.

-Our research reported in The intangible workforce: investor perspectives on workforce data investigated the investor perspective and showed that there are various key workforce dimensions investors are interested in:
+Our research reported in The intangible workforce: investor perspectives on workforce data showed that there are various key workforce dimensions that investors are interested in: